TripleSquare/csgo-config/README.md

 `Netgraph when pressing Tab, smaller map when pressing use key, jump'n'throw for grenades, Helplines for Smokes and Damage Display on Top Left corner`

-Thanks to [bananagaming](https://www.youtube.com/user/OfficialBananaGamers) for those addons
+Thanks to [bananagaming](https://www.youtube.com/user/OfficialBananaGamers) and [gamebanana.com](http://csgo.gamebanana.com/) for those addons